Questions and Answers

 Q: Will merchants have any help with the transition?

-A: Yes, we will create local task force groups that will work together with the stores and the trustees to create the ordinance and to help with the implementation process
+A: Yes, we have local task force groups that work together with the stores and the trustees to help with the implementation process

 Q: Can retailers just “eat the cost” of the bags and not charge their customers?